-Practitioners and policymakers involved with national and international conflict management often require specialist knowledge to enhance their understanding of specific contextual dynamics and complex conflict processes.
-In order to effectively manage and resolve violent incompatibilities practitioners commonly require detailed knowledge on a range of topics including politics, psychology, law, history, sociology, religious studies and anthropology.
+Practitioners and policymakers involved with national and international conflict management often require specialist knowledge.
+This knowledge enhances their understanding of specific, contextual dynamics, and complex conflict processes.

-Connecting policy makers and conflict management practitioners with academics that possess such specialist knowledge has always proven challenging, largely due to the lack of communication and connections between the two communities.
-The result is damaging for both groups, who are both deprived of the opportunity to learn from and with each other
+Connecting policymakers and practitioners with relevant academics has always proved a challenge in this field, largely due to a lack of communication between the two communities.
+The result is damaging for both groups, since they are both deprived of the opportunity to learn from each other, and to expand the field together.

 The Conflict Research Society aims to:

-- To promote links between peace and conflict researchers and conflict management practitioners.
+- Promote links between peace and conflict academics and practitioners in the field

-If you are a conflict management practitioner who would like to get involved in the society, or develop stronger links with academics and practitioners working within the CRS, please contact us.
+If you are a conflict management practitioner who would like to be involved, to create stronger links with academic and practitioners working with CRS, to expand and bolster your practice, please contact us.